fbpx

 Coronal plane

 The most intuitive view for beginners is the coronal plane.
-This plane reflects how we look at the patient as they stand in front of us or lay on the examination table.
-This familiarity makes it less confusing to review.
+This plane reflects how we look at the patient as they stand in front of us or lie on the examination table.
 Even though the liver is still on the left, we can imagine ourselves looking directly at the patient, and thus we expect to see a mirror-image of their anatomy.
 This view also provides the most direct comparison to abdominal x-ray.

 CT abdomen coronal plane